braeson-nyahera/Braeson-Nyahera/README.md

-- 👋 Hi, I’m @Last-Quad
+- 👋 Hi, I’m Braeson Nyahera
-- 👀 I’m interested in learning of writing perfect code
+- 👀 I’m a junior software developer.
-- Eager to understand different types of coding
+- Currently studying coputer science.

 <!---
 Last-Quad/Last-Quad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.